3ahmnm1920-mep3/NakedOptics-InstagramFilter-dejan01/README.md

 # Project Description

-# Visuals
+This Project is goingt to be an Instagram Glasses Filter which is made in Spark AR.
+It is made for all mobile devices that have Instagram installed.

 # Concept

-TO DO
---> Animations will be done in Autodesk Maya
---> Tracking and Partical Systems will be done in Spark AR

-## Idea

-The main idea behind this project is to create an Instagram filter.
 It is a glasses filter (designed by the company "NakedOptics", 3D modelled by Mr. Gruber).
 There are three different glasses to choose.
 Every glass is different in its texture.
-By doing any gesture (details will follow next time) you can switch between the three glasses.
-There is also going to be a partical system (e.g. Snowflakes).
+By tapping the glasses that is being used rigt now, you can switch between the three glasses.
+An animation will then start and the glasses will be separated into body, glass and band.
+Since the glasses are made for skiing, there will also be some falling snowflakes.
+This can be achieved by using a particle system.
+The system uses a picture of a snowflake and let's it for example fall from top to bottom.
+The background will be a light blue-ish colour.

+#TO DO

+--> Animation in Maya: Glasses separates into different parts --> Spark AR: Import Animation and try to start the animation by tapping the glasses --> Texturing in Spark AR: As soon the parts are separated and out of the screen, the textures will change --> Partical System in Spark AR: Snowflakes falling down --> Background colour in Spark AR
+--> SFX for animation

 ## References